rocicorp/diff-server/README.md

 - keys are byte arrays
 - values are JSON-like trees, except:
   - special _class field supported to give json objects a "type", which type that they can later be queried by
-  - special _id field for unqiue id
+  - special _id field for unique id
   - blobs supported
 - you can query into a subtree of a value using a path syntax
 - you can optionally declare indexes on any path

-** TODO:** *This needs a lot more work.
+***TODO:*** *This needs a lot more work.
 I haven't thought a lot about it because it's not relevant to the core problem Replicant is solving, only the developer ergonomics (which is also important! but can be done a bit later).*

 ## Transaction Language